Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Formalism of the Ultraviolet Cut-Off Energy

+The dominant element of our Universe is hydrogen, which contains the proton.
+The matter energy is then due to the proton energy.
+The Yukawa coupling between the quarks and Higgs boson is expressed in the Lagrangian density formalism, and the mass energy arises from the interaction via the following Higgs field $v$ in the expression $ \lambda_{\rm u}= (\sqrt{2}/{v})m_{\rm u} $ in the proton.
+The vacuum energy, which is the self-energy of the Higgs boson, is due to this Higgs boson, and is measured by the proton energy.
+The vacuum energy, which is measured by the proton energy, is expressed in terms of the cosmological constant $\Lambda$ as

 where $m_{\rm p}$ is the proton mass energy, and $\Omega_{\rm m}$ and $\Omega_{\Lambda}$ are the fractions of matter energy and vacuum energy (expressed by the cosmological constant $\Lambda$) in the total energy of the universe, respectively.
+Since the Lagrangian density is used in the present formalism, $\Omega_{\Lambda}/\Omega_{\rm m}$ in Eq. (\ref{eqn:EVauL}) is also equal to the ratio of the vacuum-energy density to the matter density.
 Symbols such as $\Omega_{\rm m}$ are fractions of the total energy of the universe in this paper, whereas usually they are fractions of the critical density.
 Since the former quantities have the same values as the latter, identical symbols are used for both in this paper.
 It is well known that the masses of the three quarks composing a proton with mass $m_{\rm p}$ are quite small.
 Using $m_{\rm u}$ and $m_{\rm d}$, the following ratio can be defined:

-Then, Eq. (\ref{eqn:EVauL}) is rewritten as
+Then, Eq.~(\ref{eqn:EVauL}) is rewritten as

-By equating $E_{\Lambda}$ in Eq. (\ref{eqn:EVPfra}) to $E_{\rm H}$ in Eq. (\ref{eqn:SEHg}) and using Eqs. (\ref{eqn:lambud})$-$(\ref{eqn:Pfra}), it follows that
+By equating $E_{\Lambda}$ in Eq.~(\ref{eqn:EVPfra}) to $E_{\rm H}$ in Eq.~(\ref{eqn:SEHg}) and using Eqs.~(\ref{eq:higlp})$ -$(\ref{eqn:Pfra}), it follows that